 Over the years they have worked with the formats of dance, biographical performance and stand-up and their art practice has taken them from the black box into the living rooms of strangers all over the globe.

-Today Brogan and Pétur run Reykjavík Dance Festival from their kitchen table alongside their four year old daughter Írena Ljósbjörg and baby Marey Lóa.
+Today Brogan and Pétur run Reykjavík Dance Festival from their kitchen table alongside their five year old daughter Írena Ljósbjörg and baby Marey Lóa.